City of Ekurhuleni Metropolitan Municipality: Aviation

 Several airline companies are headquartered in the Kempton Park area of Ekurhuleni.

 Ekurhuleni is Gauteng's first aerotropolis.
 This is a metropolis with an airport at its centre.
 One should be able to get to the airport from anywhere in Ekurhuleni in 25 min.
 The major aim will be logistics and connecting the local industry and agriculture to the world markets.

 O.R.
 Tambo International Airport has two terminals handling domestic and international flights.
 Terminal A handles international traffic and Terminal B domestic flights.
 The airport services airlines from all five continents and plays a vital role in serving the local, regional, intra- and inter-continental air transport needs of South Africa and sub-Saharan Africa.
 It is the biggest and busiest airport in Africa.
 OR Tambo International handles more than 20 million passengers per year and employs more than 18,000 people.

-South African Airways, the flagship air carrier of South Africa, and its subsidiary South African Express have their head offices in Ekurhuleni.
-Mango, a low cost airline owned by SAA, is headquartered on the grounds of OR Tambo International Airport.
+South African Airways, the flagship air carrier of South Africa, had its head office in Ekurhuleni.

 Federal Air has its headquarters on the OR Tambo International Airport grounds.
-1Time has its head office in the Isando Industrial Park.
 Safair's head office is in Kempton Park.

 Airports Company South Africa has its head office in Bedfordview, Ekurhuleni.
 TAAG Angola Airlines has an office in Bedfordview.